 - BIO 201 - Human Anatomy and Physiology I

 - BIO 202 - Human Anatomy and Physiology II

 - MATH: Next Gen. ACCUPLACER QAS score of 250+; Classic ACCUPLACER Elem.
 Algebra score of 57+; ASSET Elem.
 Algebra score 41+; COMPASS Algebra score 46+; or ACT Math score of 21; OR completion of MAT 142 or higher with a “C” or better within one year prior to application to the nursing program.

 College credits more than eight years old may be accepted with appropriate documentation and approval.
 See an NPC academic adviser for details.

-3. NPC strongly recommends that you also complete the following general education requirements BEFORE applying to the Nursing program:
+3. NPC strongly recommends that you also complete the following general education requirements BEFORE applying to the RN nursing degree program: